awsdocs/aws-cpp-developer-guide/doc_source/enforcing-tls.rst

    #.
 If you performed the preceding code changes, build and install the |sdk-cpp| according to the instructions at `<https://github.com/aws/aws-sdk-cpp#building-the-sdk>`_.

    #.
-For the service client in your application, enable ``verifySSL`` in its client configuration if this option isn't already enabled.
+For the service client in your application, enable ``verifySSL`` in its client configuration, if this option isn't already enabled.

 Enforce TLS 1.2 on Windows
 ==========================